The ability to master astral projection is sought by many people, yet most are discouraged by the perceived “dangers” of astral projection.

 There are actually seven planes of existence: The Physical Plane, Astral Plane, Mental Plane, Buddhic Plane, Spiritual Plane, Divine Plane, and the Logoic Plane.

-The astral plane is the most accessed plane – asides the physical of course – and many of us at one point in our lives have journeyed to that realm, most times during our sleep and without our knowledge.
+The astral plane is the most accessed plane – asides from the physical of course – and many of us at one point in our lives have journeyed to that realm, most times during our sleep and without our knowledge.

 You may have felt a falling sensation right before you woke up, chest-heaving from a dream.
 As far as it’s not a nightmare, you probably may have astral projected involuntarily.